How to Host a Hybrid Conference or Event

 The trick to pulling off a truly memorable and successful hybrid event is to create a balanced agenda that takes into account the needs of both in person and virtual attendees.

-The trick to doing this is to consider what each of these audiences wants to get out of your event.
+To do this, you need to consider what each of these audiences wants to get out of your event.

 What do in-person attendees expect from an event?